Skip to main content Skip to footer

 Talent acquisition and retention is not just a pain point for midsize law firms — small firms struggle in this area as well.

 Organizations may need to reset how they value people.
 More than half of respondents in our research (51%) think their company puts profits over people.
-Just 28 percent feel strongly that they are valued as individual, and 80 percent of respondents would consider changing employers for a position at the same salary.
+Just 28 percent feel strongly that they are valued as an individual, and 80 percent of respondents would consider changing employers for a position at the same salary.

 Employee attrition is costly on many levels, but having knowledge literally walk out the door is the greatest potential loss to the long-term health of the business.
 If we want our carefully curated talent to stay committed to our organizations, weaving recognition into company culture is an economical means of making an impact.